 The Pharmaceutical Intellectual Property and Competition Law Review: Brazil

-The Brazilian Federal Constitution (Article 6) establishes access to healthcare as a right of every Brazilian citizen.
+The Brazilian Federal Constitution (Articles 6 and 196) establishes that access to healthcare, including related products and services, is a duty of the Brazilian government and a right of every Brazilian citizen.
 Following this constitutional principle, the Brazilian government created the Unified Health System (SUS) through enactment of Law No. 8,080 of 1990.
-Under the SUS, the government has the duty to provide all Brazilian citizens with access to healthcare, including related products and services.
-The Brazilian Ministry of Health (MOH) was entrusted by the Brazilian Federal Constitution with the duty to provide public healthcare and to coordinate SUS activities.
-The MOH is also responsible for public healthcare policies and clinical protocols, as well as for regulation of non-traditional medical treatments.
+Also, according to the Brazilian Federal Constitution (Article 199, Section 1), private entities can have supplemental participation in the SUS, meaning that every Brazilian citizen is able to use both public and private healthcare services, complementarily or exclusively.
+The Brazilian Ministry of Health (MoH) was entrusted by the Brazilian Federal Constitution with the duty to provide public healthcare and to coordinate SUS activities.
+The MoH is also responsible for public healthcare policies and clinical protocols, as well as for regulation of non-traditional medical treatments.

-The Brazilian Heath Regulatory Agency (ANVISA), a regulatory agency subject to the MOH, has a mandate to monitor, control and regulate public health issues, and has powers to regulate and supervise the registration, manufacturing, distribution and dispensation of drugs (and, thus, ensure the health and safety of consumers).
-Together with the state and municipal health offices, ANVISA's role is to oversee production of pharmaceutical products and to ensure their quality and safety, to protect community and consumers' health and welfare.
+The Brazilian Heath Regulatory Agency (ANVISA), a regulatory agency created by Law No. 9,782 of 1999 and subject to the MoH, has mandate to monitor, control and regulate public health issues, and has powers to regulate and supervise the registration, manufacturing, distribution and dispensation of drugs (and, thus, ensure the health and safety of consumers).
+Together with the state and municipal health offices, ANVISA's role is to oversee production and distribution of pharmaceutical products and to ensure their quality and safety, to protect consumers' health and welfare.

-The Administrative Council for Economic Defence (CADE), in turn, is responsible for analysing merger cases, as well as scrutinising alleged anticompetitive practices in all economic areas, including the pharmaceutical industry, which has been always under close analysis of antitrust authorities worldwide.
+The Administrative Council for Economic Defense (CADE), in turn, is responsible for analysing and approving merger cases, as well as investigating alleged anticompetitive practices in all economic areas, including the pharmaceutical industry, which has been always under close analysis of antitrust authorities in Brazil, as well as on a worldwide basis.
 Within its activities, CADE is entitled to investigate concentrations or anticompetitive conducts that could actually or potentially harm competition.

 Legislative and regulatory framework